ritikgaikwad38/Face-Mask-Detection/README.md

 ## OPEN SOURCE CONTEST
 # STUDENT CODE IN
 ## About SCI
 [Student Code-in](https://scodein.tech/) is a global program that helps students grow with “OPEN SOURCE”.
-It is a 2 months long Open-Source initiative which provides you the best platform to improve your skills and abilities by contributing to vast variety of OPEN SOURCE Projects.
-In this,all the registered participants would get an exquisite opportunity to interact with the mentors and the Organizing Team.
+It is a 2 months long Open-Source initiative which provides you the best platform to improve your skills and abilities by contributing to a vast variety of OPEN SOURCE Projects.
+In this,all the registered participants would get an exquisite opportunity to interact with the mentors and Organizing Team.

 <img src= "https://github.com/StudentCode-in/PsychHelp/blob/master/STUDENT%20CODE-IN.jpg" height=500 width=500>